Digitalbradley/adbrain-legal/extension/docs/refactoring/module_documentation.md

 - Saves and loads templates
 - Applies templates to feed data
 - Provides UI for bulk actions

+### FeedDisplayManager (feed_display_manager.js)

+**Purpose**: Manages the display of feed data in the UI.

+**Functionality**:
+- Renders parsed data into HTML tables
+- Creates and manages editable cells
+- Implements character count indicators
+- Provides color coding for validation
+- Includes a floating scrollbar for wide tables
+- Handles row highlighting and navigation

+### FeedErrorUIManager (feed_error_ui_manager.js)

+**Purpose**: Manages the display of feed format errors in the UI.

+**Functionality**:
+- Displays feed format errors in the feed status area
+- Updates the UI when errors are fixed
+- Integrates with the existing validation system
+- Works with FeedFormatValidator to provide immediate feedback
+- Provides navigation to rows with errors
+- Supports error categorization and prioritization

 ### StatusBarManager (status_bar_manager.js)